List of Bowling Green State University buildings: Tucker Center for Telecommunications

 Built at a cost of $400,000 in 1965 and soon became host to WBGU-TV which moved from South Hall.
 The center was expanded in 1995 at a cost of $1.4 million to increase office space and add equipment to digitize their analog tapes.

 Kreischer Complex

 Built at a cost of $6.5 million in 1966, in 1971 it offered the first Co-Ed residence hall on campus.
 As of 2019, the building operates as a 4 co-ed residence halls (Ashley Hall, Batchelder Hall, Compton Hall, and Darrow Hall), a convenience store, and the Sundial food court.

 Doyt Perry Stadium

-The Doyt Perry Stadium in 1966 to replace the 1937 stadium at a cost of $3.9 million, and extensively remodeled in 1997 at a cost of $2 million.
+The Doyt Perry Stadium was built in 1966 to replace the 1937 stadium at a cost of $3.9 million, and extensively remodeled in 1997 at a cost of $2 million.
 On June 1, 1975, the Poe Ditch Music Festival was held here featuring a performance by Richie Havens and Montrose, and a weather canceled performance by Johnny Winter and Golden Earring.
 The Sebo center was built on the north end zone in 2007 and turned the stadium into a horseshoe shape.